Importing Groups from LDAP/AD

 The search base for groups is the "BASE_DN" set in "[LDAP]" section of ccnet.conf.

-Here is an example configuration for Active Directory:
+Here is an example configuration for syncing nested groups in Active Directory:

 [LDAP] HOST = ldap://192.168.1.123/ BASE = cn=users,dc=example,dc=com USER_DN = firstname.lastname@example.org PASSWORD = secret LOGIN_ATTR = mail [LDAP_SYNC] ENABLE_GROUP_SYNC = true SYNC_INTERVAL = 60